mgohmann/Import-GPtoEnvironment/README.md

 Active Directory Design
 =============================

-Your OU design should have a structure similar to this example:
+Your OU design should use a structure similar to this:

-* Domain.local
+domain.local
-- DEV
+|-- DEV
----- Users
+|-------- Users
----- Workstations
+|-------- Workstations
-         DEV Workstations (Linked Group Policy Object)
+|----------- Laptops
+|----------- Desktops
-- PRD
+|-- PRD
----- Users
+|-------- Users
----- Workstations
+|-------- Workstations
-         PRD Workstations (Linked Group Policy Object)
+|----------- Laptops
+|----------- Desktops
-- TST
+|-- TST
----- Users
+|-------- Users
----- Workstations
+|-------- Workstations
-         TST Workstations (Linked Group Policy Object)
+|----------- Laptops
+|----------- Desktops

 Group Policy Object Naming Convention
 =============================

-Your Group Policies MUST start with the name of the environment.
+Each Group Policies Object MUST start with the three digit prefix for the name of the environment.
+"PRD"
+"TST"
+"DEV"

 For example:
-The Development Workstations policy is named "PRD Workstations".
-The Production Workstations policy is named "DEV Workstations".
+The Production Workstations GPO is named "PRD Workstations".
-The Test Workstations policy is named "TST Workstations".
+The Test Workstations GPO is named "TST Workstations".

 Basic Usage Examples
 =============================

-EXAMPLE
-   .\Import-GPtoEnvironment.ps1 -Source DEV -Destination PRD Imports Group Policy objects from DEV into PRD.
-EXAMPLE
-   .\Import-GPtoEnvironment.ps1 PRD DEV -Whatif
-   Shows what would happen if you imported Group Policy objects from PRD into DEV.
-EXAMPLE
-   .\Import-GPtoEnvironment.ps1 DEV PRD -Confirm:$false
-   Imports ALL Group Policy objects from DEV into PRD without prompting to confirm for each import operation.
+See the examples in the PowerShell help.
+Type: "Get-Help .\Import-GPtoEnvironment.ps1 -examples".